jenkinsci/artifact-promotion-plugin/README.md

 By default, the option *Skip deletion* is enabled.

-## Promotion POM artifacts
+## Promoting POM artifacts

-Is possible to promote POM atifacts, like parent POM or multi module project descriptor, specifying the POM to be promoted and indicating the extension `pom`.
+Starting with version 0.5.2 it is possible to promote POM artifacts, like parent POM or multi module project descriptions, specifying the POM to be promoted and indicating the extension `pom`.

 ```
 stage('example') {